digital-work-lab/open-source-project/04-python_2.md

 Upon instantiating the `JIFLabeler`, we would like to instantiate a `ReviewManager` object and keep it as an object variable.

-When calling the main method, the records should be loaded by using the `ReviewManager`'s dataset methods.
+When calling the `main` method, the records should be loaded by using the `ReviewManager`'s dataset methods.

 Note: Remember to import the required modules.
 Test your code, run the linters, and try to address potential warnings.

 To checkout the solution, run:
 ```
-git reset --hard 091195ad2617cbc64f2dad954501550fb795fe33
+git reset --hard 7bba8808a18b4d07d4534a38ff8039e471a61dc3
 ```

 <!--